 Dr. Schwarzbaum offers three methods that can help all couples find more appreciation for each other and end the fighting:

-1) Create a calm environment for conversation.
-If you’re airing a longheld grievance, emotions tend to run high.
+If you’re airing a long-held grievance, emotions tend to run high.
 Take the fuel out of the fire and make sure you’re actually communicating with an easy three-step process, recommends Dr. Schwarzbaum.

-- First, open the conversation gently by asking permission: “I have some things I want to tell you—is this a good time?”
+- First, open the conversation gently by asking permission: “I have some things I want to tell you — is this a good time?”
 If your partner says yes, your relationship issue shifts from an emotional outburst (which often provokes a heated response) to something more akin to a business meeting.
-“In a common fight, the brain is highjacked of its ability to reason and listen, and your partner cannot hear you,” she says.
+“In a common fight, the brain is hijacked of its ability to reason and listen, and your partner cannot hear you,” she says.
 Giving your partner the choice to engage in a conversation puts you on even ground.

 - Second, clearly and calmly state your complaint and your desired alternative: “I don’t like it when you do x, and I would like that you do y instead.”